 Voting day in the Catalan referendum

 Whilst both sides were spreading their propaganda on the day, most people were getting their news as it happened via social media.
 As the ‘storm troopers’ got ever closer to our village and the network of informers telephoned and advised us that the Guardia Civil weren’t too far away it was decided to close the ballot box and hide it.
+The police had already tried to gain entry to one of the town buildings late the previous night but had only found people camping there as a decoy to the real location and now a series of messengers were manning radios and motorbikes and keeping one step ahead of the National Guard as they rolled along the road networks.

-It was not thrilling or exciting to be in the middle of this scene.
-It made me sick to my stomach that this was happening.
-My friends and I were not there to be voyeuristic but to watch and to bear witness to whatever might happen.
-Thankfully our small village avoided the wrath of the soldiers.
-But half of the villagers didn’t turn out to cast their vote.
-Whether they were afraid to vote, had no interest in the vote or were ‘no’ voters who boycotted it because it was illegal we shall never know.
+Thankfully, in the end, our small village avoided the wrath of the soldiers but half of the villagers didn’t turn out to cast their vote.
+Whether they were afraid to vote, had no interest in the vote or were ‘no’ voters who boycotted the event because it was illegal we shall never know.
 But because of that, the vote cannot count nor should it be claimed to be representative of the majority.

 Coming together in solidarity

-And now three days on we are playing an uneasy waiting game.
+And now three days on we were playing an uneasy waiting game.
 Whilst the European Union may not be able to order Spain to allow its regions to vote on the independence issue it could (and should, in my opinion) speak out against a nation that unleashes its Civil Guard on innocent and unarmed people in such a vicious way.

 I’m struggling to make sense of this situation and Paul Mason does this much better than me in this article for The Guardian: